Can you teach English in Spain without knowing Spanish?

 When teaching a foreign language, the main goal is for the students to practice the language as much as possible.
 As a language assistant, you support the main teacher in the classroom.
 The main teacher is, of course, fluent in Spanish.
 Meanwhile, their English level can vary.
 Having a language assistant in the classroom gives the students the opportunity to listen to and communicate with a native speaker, which will help them with their pronunciation.
-In one way, not knowing Spanish can be beneficial.
+In some ways, not knowing Spanish can be beneficial.
 As soon as the students hear you speak and understand Spanish, they will try to communicate with you in Spanish as they feel more comfortable.
 Faced with someone who does not understand Spanish, they have no choice but to put their English skills to practice.

 There Are Plenty of Ways to Immerse Yourself in Spanish Culture, Even if You Don’t Know Spanish